fluiddyn/fluidfft/doc/install.rst

   pip install fluidfft --user

-You can also configure the installation of fluidfft by creating the file ``~/.fluidfft-site.cfg`` and modify it to fit your requirements before the installation with pip::
+However, it better to configure the installation of FluidFFT by creating the file ``~/.fluidfft-site.cfg`` and modify it to fit your requirements before the installation with pip::